smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         model: http://schema.org/Text
         type: Property
     status:
-      description: 'Property.
-Model:''http://schema.org/Text''.
-Status of the parking site.
+      description: 'Status of the parking site.
 Allowed values: The following defined by the following enumerations defined by DATEX II version 2.3.
 Enum:''almostFull, closed, closedAbnormal, full, fullAtEntrance, open, openingTimesInForce, spacesAvailable''.
 Or any other application-specific'
       items:
         enum:
           - almostFull